 Every spring, music lovers, pop stars and a gaggle of influencers flock to the Californian desert for one of the most famous music festivals in the world – Coachella.

-As one of the earliest music festivals in the season, Coachella has been wiped out by COVID for two years running and as Omicron continues to pose a threat around the world, organisers are once again considering the need to move the festival for a fifth time.
+As one of the earliest music festivals in the season, Coachella has been wiped out by COVID for two years running and as Omicron continues to pose a threat around the world, organisers are once again considering the need to move the festival for the fifth time.
 While we wait for answers, let’s look at what we do know.

 Back in 2020, Rage Against The Machine were set to make their long-awaited comeback – complete with Zach de la Rocha behind the mic – but with so many changes since then, fans have been waiting to see how the lineup would evolve and hear when they could finally get back under the blinding desert sun.